-The Historic Districts Ordinance is administered by the HPC, which is composed of seven Lynchburg residents who have a knowledge of and interest in the preservation of the historic character of the City.
-The members, whose service on the HPC is voluntary, are appointed by the City Council for three-year terms.
+The Historic Districts Ordinance is administered by the HPC, which is composed of seven Lynchburg residents who have a knowledge of and interest in the preservation of the City’s historic character.
+These voluntary members are appointed by the City Council for three-year terms.
 The HPC holds regularly scheduled meetings on the third Monday of each month in City Hall.
 Holidays in January and February typically fall on the third Monday of those months.
 Those two meetings are typically held on the fourth Monday of January and February.

 The HPC has an advocacy program in which each member is responsible for providing assistance to citizens of a particular historic district.
 If you are a property owner or a resident of a historic district, the advocate for your district is available to help you with the application process as needed.
-To find out who your advocate is, please consult the Historic Preservation Commission roster.
+To find out who your advocate is, please consult the Historic Preservation Commission roster (linked).

 What needs to be reviewed?

 The Historic Districts Ordinance requires that the HPC issue a Certificate of Appropriateness (COA) before a building located in a historic district can be erected, reconstructed, restored, demolished, or altered in any way that affects its external appearance.
 A COA is also required for certain changes made to the grounds and signs.
-Certain minor actions, which do not permanently affect the character of the property or the historic district, may not have to be reviewed by the HPC, but these actions must be approved through the HPC Secretary.
-Examples of minor actions include repainting, adding television or radio antennas, adding or changing storm windows or doors and repairs using like materials and like designs.
+Certain minor actions, which do not permanently affect the character of the property or the historic district, may not have to be reviewed by the HPC, but these actions must be approved by the HPC Secretary.
+Examples of minor actions include repainting, adding television or radio antennas, adding or changing storm windows or doors, and repairs using like materials and like designs.
 The HPC Secretary may impose certain conditions.
 You may also need to obtain other City permits such as building or sign permits.

 How do I apply for a Certificate of Appropriateness (COA)?